microbecode/zk-languages/README.md

 - Some languages don't have local proving available at all, currently
 - Some languages support privacy, while others don't
 - Some languages require a trusted setup
+- Some languages (or ecosystems around the language) support ZK smart contracts

 ## Contact